 It allows users not only to create and provide various courses and educational paths, but also to monitor the status of a given course and its completion level.
 This can be achieved on the level of the whole organization or department as well as of an individual employee.
 Additionally, such a platform offers multiple options of optimization and automation for training courses, which leads to significant savings in money and time.

-How does an educational platform work?
+How does an Learning Management System work?

 The growing importance of personnel training has been consistently observed for years, whether initiated by employers or employees.
 This process results in dynamic growth in the market of educational platforms and online courses.
 Currently, LMS solutions are provided by hundreds of entities.
 Such availability is reflected in the variety of solutions offered.
 Multiple platforms only provide basic functionality, but numerous others use the latest technologies, including artificial intelligence or augmented reality.